michaelhenry/envject/README.md

 # envject

- A command-line tool for injecting environment variables to any file.
-Useful for any configuration and CI.
+A command-line tool for injecting environment variables or secrets to any file that has to be compiled especially in iOS.

+I have written a [short article](https://www.iamkel.net/posts/6-ios-secrets-handling) regarding this.

-Inspired by the functionality of [variable-injector](https://github.com/LucianoPAlmeida/variable-injector) but written in go.
+And this is inspired by the functionality of [variable-injector](https://github.com/LucianoPAlmeida/variable-injector) but written in go.

 ## Installation